Trastuzumab: Mechanism of action

 Experiments in laboratory animals indicate that antibodies, including trastuzumab, when bound to a cell, induce immune cells to kill that cell, and that such antibody-dependent cell-mediated cytotoxicity is another important mechanism of action.

 Predicting response

 Trastuzumab inhibits the effects of overexpression of HER2.
 If the breast cancer does not overexpress HER2, trastuzumab will have no beneficial effect (and may cause harm).
 Doctors use laboratory tests to discover whether HER2 is overexpressed.
 In the routine clinical laboratory, the most commonly employed methods for this are immunohistochemistry (IHC) and either silver, chromogenic or fluorescent in situ hybridisation (SISH/CISH/FISH).
 HER2 amplification can be detected by virtual karyotyping of formalin-fixed paraffin embedded tumor.
 Virtual karyotyping has the added advantage of assessing copy number changes throughout the genome, in addition to detecting HER-2 amplification (but not overexpression).
 Numerous PCR-based methodologies have also been described in the literature.
 It is also possible to estimate HER2 copy number from microarray data.

 There are two FDA-approved commercial kits available for HER2 IHC; Dako HercepTest and Ventana Pathway.
-These are highly standardised, semi-quantitative assays which stratify expression levels into; 0 (<20,000 receptors per cell, no visible expression), 1+ (~100,000 receptors per cell, partial membrane staining, < 10% of cells overexpressing HER-2), 2+ (~500,000 receptors per cell, light to moderate complete membrane staining, > 10% of cells overexpressing HER-2), and 3+ (~2,000,000 receptors per cell, strong complete membrane staining, > 10% of cells overexpressing HER-2).
-The presence of cytoplasmic expression is disregarded.
-Treatment with trastuzumab is indicated in cases where HER2 expression has a score of 3+.
-However, IHC has been shown to have numerous limitations, both technical and interpretative, which have been found to impact on the reproducibility and accuracy of results, especially when compared with ISH methodologies.
-It is also true, however, that some reports have stated that IHC provides excellent correlation between gene copy number and protein expression.